dendronhq/dendron-site/vault/dendron.tutorial.notes.md

 Note that you can create a hierarchy at any level without friction.
 For example, type the following into lookup and hit enter: `lets.go.deep`

 You'll notice in the tree view that there is now a `+` sign next to `lets` and `go`.
-The plus sign indicates that this note is a [[stub|dendron.topic.schema#stubs]].
+The plus sign indicates that this note is a [[stub|dendron.concepts#stubs]].
 A stub is a placeholder for a note that hasn't actually been created.
 Dendron uses stubs to avoid cluttering your file system with empty notes when creating hierarchies.

 ![](https://foundation-prod-assetspublic53c57cce-8cpvgjldwysl.s3-us-west-2.amazonaws.com/assets/images/quickstart.deep.jpg)